 D. If the charter school or a technology provider interacts with a school-issued device as provided in paragraph C, clause 4, it must, within 72 hours of the access, notify the student to whom the school-issued device was issued or that student’s parent and provide a written description of the interaction, including which features of the device were accessed and a description of the threat.
 This notice is not required at any time when the notice itself would pose an imminent threat to life or safety, but must instead be given within 72 hours after that imminent threat has ceased.

-charter schoolcharter schoolcharter schoolcharter schoolcharter schoolcharter schoolcharter schoolcharter school

 XV.
+CELL PHONE USE

+1. Students are prohibited from using cell phones and other electronic communication devices during the instructional day.
+Students also are prohibited from using a cell phone or other electronic communication device to engage in conduct prohibited by charter school policies including, but not limited to, cheating, bullying, harassment, and malicious and sadistic conduct.

+2. If the charter school has a reasonable suspicion that a student has violated a school policy, rule, or law by use of a cell phone or other electronic communication device, the charter school may search the device.
+The search of the device will be reasonably related in scope to the circumstances justifying the search.

+3. Students who use an electronic communication device during the school day and/or in violation of charter school policies may be subject to disciplinary action pursuant to the charter school’s discipline policy.
+In addition, a student’s cell phone or electronic communication device may be confiscated by the charter school and, if applicable, provided to law enforcement.
+Cell phones or other electronic communication devices that are confiscated and retained by the charter school will be returned in accordance with school building procedures.

+[Note: This language aligns with the provisions found in the MSBA Model Student Handbook.
+As an alternative to stating specific cell phone rules in a charter school policy, a school board could choose to direct school administration to establish cell phone rules.
+This approach enables administrators to craft flexible and specific rules that are specific to grade levels and buildings.]

+XVI.
 LIMIT ON SCREEN TIME FOR CHILDREN IN PRESCHOOL AND KINDERGARTEN